Integrate GitLab with Zero Trust Network Access

 2. In the GitLab tab, click on the empty field next to the Identity provider single sign-on URL label and paste the value copied from Portnox Cloud.

-3. In the Portnox tab, in the Service details section, click on the Download certificate link under the Certificate field to download the certificate to the local drive.
+3. In the Portnox tab, in the Certificates > Signing certificates section, click on the ⋮ icon next to the Active certificate and select the Download certificate option to download the certificate to the local drive.

 4. Open the certificate in your operating system.
 Then, find and copy its thumbprint value.